 - You can also use the Mendix SDK to generate documentation from your app models, ensuring that you always have the correct up-to-date documentation.
 For more details, see the section Exporting Your App Models in No Vendor Lock-In.

 - The OData Connector for SAP solutions provided by Mendix uses the SDK to automatically generate the parts of your app needed to build on top of SAP services.
 For every data item defined in the SAP service (as specified using OData metadata), the connector will generate entities in a domain model in your Mendix application.
 This saves you a lot of time, and also ensures that the entities are 100% correct.

 - The platform’s Build API and Deploy API can be used to define custom continuous integration and continuous deployment (CI/CD) automation.
 This will increase productivity and quality in case of complex deployment landscapes, as you can include validation and test steps.

 2.2 Extending the Platform with New Functionality

 These are some examples of how you can extend the Mendix Platform with new functionality:

 - The Connector Kit enables creating custom integration and connectors.
 You can create a set of visual reusable microflow activities to handle integration with all sorts of services and existing applications.
-The Mendix App Store contains connectors for services like Slack and Twitter.
-Using these services becomes as simple as dragging a microflow activity from your Modeler toolbox into a microflow.
+The Mendix App Store/Marketplace contains connectors for services like Slack and Twitter.
+Using these services becomes as simple as dragging a microflow activity from your Mendix Studio and Mendix Studio Pro toolbox into a microflow.